 Spinach borek can resemble vegetarian lasagna but they taste pretty different.
-Spinach borek is flatter (there is less filling), ‘drier’ (there is no béchamel), sharper (because of the cheeses), crunchier (yufka acts differently than pasta dough).
-All of these make for a more memorable experience, plus the filling can really shine.
+Spinach borek is flatter (there is less filling), ‘drier’ (there is no béchamel sauce), sharper (because of the cheeses), and crunchier (yufka acts differently than pasta dough).
+All of these differences make for a memorable experience because the filling can really shine.
 So many people have asked me for this spinach borek recipe (even my Turkish in-laws)!

 BÖREK ON MY MIND

-In Turkey, börek is considered as a ‘snack’ eaten in the morning or in the afternoon with a glass of çay (Turkish tea).
-However, I’m more than happy to serve a big platter of börek for dinner!
+In Turkey, spinach borek is considered as a ‘snack’ eaten in the morning or in the afternoon with a glass of çay (Turkish tea).
+However, I’m more than happy to serve a big platter of spinach borek for dinner!
 You can find böreks all over Turkey, sold in bakeries, or made at home from fresh yufka (Turkish ‘filo’ pastry).
-If spinach isn’t your thing, don’t worry they come with lots of different fillings; ground beef, potatoes, eggplants, cheese, nettle,…
+If spinach borek isn’t your thing, don’t worry they come with lots of different fillings; ground beef, potatoes, eggplants, cheese, nettle,…

 You’ll always find böreks as part of a spread on a communal table during family gatherings where everyone helps themselves, next to lots of mezes, salty pastries, ‘olive oil dishes’, salads… One of the reasons I find spinach borek so comforting is that they remind me of joyous days spent with my extended family, or when I used to stop by my favorite bakery in the morning with my then-boyfriend, now-husband before our lessons started.

 Well, you guessed it, börek is a big part of Turkish food culture.
-Because the Ottoman Empire was pretty much into invading all its neighboring countries, you can find börek from Greece to the Balkans.
-And each country adapted böreks to their local culture and ingredients.
-I could take an international food tour of böreks and I still wouldn’t get tired of them, I swear.
 I’ve named a few different types of fillings, but you can also find su böreği (water börek, you boil the pastry sheets like pasta sheets), çig börek or paçanga (you fry them), talaş böreği (made with puff pastry) there is no end to böreks and there all equally delicious!

 And with packaged yufka being readily available in the refrigerated section of Turkish grocery stores, spinach borek is super easy to make at home!
 Who has time to make yufka/filo pastry anyway?
 Individual böreks can be easily shaped as cigars with triangular sheets of yufka, or a big börek can have that distinctive snail shape.
 However, it doesn’t get any easier than layering sheets of pastry, cut into the size of your baking pan.
 You’ll have your spinach borek ready in no time.

 The famous snail shape looks great, but getting a good result with packaged yufka can be a challenge.
-The yufka sheets bought in shops are drier than the fresh yufka found in Turkey, so the pastry tends to break while being rolled, causing leakage.
+The yufka sheets bought in shops are drier than the fresh yufka found in Turkey, so the pastry tends to break while being rolled, causing the spinach borek to leak.
 Not a big deal, but enough to drive me, a perfectionist, up the wall, so beware.
-Böreks come in so many different shapes or with so many different filling, you can totally get creative and make them your own.
+Böreks come in so many different shapes or with so many different fillings, you can totally get creative and make them your own.

-There is nothing more delicious than the combination of spinach, sweet onions, salty cheeses, and melt-in-your-mouth pastry with a crunchy topping.
-No wonder why spinach borek is such an essential part of the Turkish mezze culture!
+Spinach borek remains my favorite go-to appetizer!
+After all, there is nothing more delicious than the combination of spinach, sweet onions, salty cheeses and melt-in-your-mouth pastry with a crunchy topping.

 - 2 tbsp olive oil